Camtasia Relay FAQs

 - If I don't have a Blackboard course shell how can I learn how to use Blackboard to organize my course?

-Your username and password is the same credentials you use for all CCRI services such as logging onto the domain or MY CCRI.
+Your username/password is the same as what you use for all CCRI services such as logging onto the domain or MY CCRI.

 Any PC or MAC can record presentations.
 However for playback, only Windows Media Compatible devices are supported.